*this post contains gifted products and affiliate links

 Also, most local libraries will have a decent collection of books which would be useful for business owners, so definitely take advantage of that if you have one local to you.

 Investing in your website is probably one of the most important things you can do, especially if you’re an online business.

 When I was setting up my website for Smush, I decided there was no way in hell I was sticking with the hosting company my blog is with.

-Siteground have been less than helpful whenever I’ve needed them, and at this point I swear they just pull a number out of thin air when it comes to your renewal costs – mine has gone up nearly £100 in one year.
+Siteground has been less than helpful whenever I’ve needed them, and at this point, I swear they just pull a number out of thin air when it comes to your renewal costs – mine has gone up nearly £100 in one year.

 Instead, I decided to go with LyricalHost* and it was easily one of the best decisions I’ve ever made!